 Manually Moving the ROI

 You can manually move the position of the ROI within the full frame by the default keyboard shortcut of holding down the control key and using the cursor arrows.
 Each click of the cursor will move the ROI by a set number of pixels.
-You can alter the size of this step at the bottom of the ROI dialog box – see the figure for the section above entitled ‘Defining an ROI – Control Panel Method 2’.
+You can alter the size of this step at the bottom of the ROI dialog box – see the bottom of the figure for the section above entitled ‘Defining an ROI – Control Panel Method 2’.

-You can centre the ROI in the middle of the frame by clicking on the ‘Centre ROI’ toolbar button – provided you have added it to the toolbar listing.
+You can centre the ROI in the middle of the sensor frame by clicking on the ‘Centre ROI’ toolbar button – provided you have added it to the toolbar listing.
 Alternatively you can set up a keyboard shortcut and click on a preselected key on the keyboard.

 Centre Planet in ROI